-The University requests that any employee, student, visitor or vendor who tests positive for COVID-19, is experiencing symptoms associated with COVID-19, suspects they have COVID-19, or becomes aware that they may have been in close contact with someone who either has tested positive for or is suspected to have COVID-19 report the positive result, symptoms or exposure using the CSUF COVID-19 Self-Reporting Form.
+The University requests that any employee, student, visitor or vendor who tests positive for COVID-19, is experiencing symptoms they believe are related to COVID-19, or becomes aware that they may have been in close contact with someone who either has tested positive for or is suspected to have COVID-19 report the positive result, symptoms or exposure using the CSUF COVID-19 Self Reporting Form.
 CSUF’s COVID-19 Response Team reviews the incident report and provides guidance concerning self-isolation, self-quarantine, testing or return to work requirements.

 The University provides notifications of close contacts and possible exposures to keep our campus community informed and to comply with applicable state regulations.